UncaughtExpectation/WorkerPoolManager/README.md

 ## Dispatching Tasks for the Example Worker Pools

-Send a POST request to `/example/pool` with the following body:
+Send a POST request to `/example/pool` with the following payload:
 ```json
 {
   "poolName": "<Name of the worker pool>",